brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 You've heard the old aphorism that perfect is the enemy of good.
 I (and many others) get good mileage out of it because it's so widely appropriate, and true for so many things in life.
-When I'm writing, it's _really_ true.
-Every bone in my body wants to find the perfect word for every position and be so exhaustive that four paragraphs swells to become a multi-chapter behemoth.
+When it comes to writing, it's _really_ true.
+Every bone in my body wants to find the perfect word for every position on the page and be so exhaustive that a four paragraph sketch swells to become a volume.
 Everything takes a long time.
 Worse yet, the product is often worse for it -- too long, too dry.

 I've been thinking about ways to fight the effect, and one that I wanted to try is a weekly newsletter.
 A time